 Insurance companies are there to provide funding if you’re injured in an accident or suffered a loss, such as property damage in your home.
 As a result, it can be discouraging and incredibly stressful when your claim is denied.
 When a claim is denied, you are left to pick up the pieces during times when you and your family are injured, possibly out of work, or, in cases involving homeowner’s insurance policy, you may possibly be forced to move out of your home due to roofing or mold issues.

 Denials of insurance claims are not always fair, reasonable, or in good faith.
-Our team at Martinez, Hart, Thompson & Sanchez, P.C. are familiar with unreasonable denials, which is commonly referred to as bad faith insurance practices.
+Our team at Martinez, Hart, Sanchez & Romero, P.C. are familiar with unreasonable denials, which is commonly referred to as bad faith insurance practices.
 Legal assistance is a must when pursuing a bad faith claim, as insurance companies have far more resources – both financial and legal – than the average person.
 We are ready to listen to you and ready to stand up for you against insurance companies.